chae-won-kim/chae-won-kim.github.io/index.md

 Hi, I'm **Chae Won Kim**.<br><br>
 I am currently a Master's student at the Electrical Engineering Department, [Korea Advanced Institute of Science and Technology] (KAIST) and researching at the [Image and Video Systems Lab], advised by Professor Yong Man Ro. <br><br>

-I'm interested in deep learning (specifically in multimodal learning), knitting, boxing. <br>
+I'm interested in deep learning (specifically in multimodal learning), knitting, and boxing. <br>
 Check out my [resume] if you're still interested in me!

 ## Recent Posts